 Arson is defined as burning a building or structure so that you can collect insurance money or for another unlawful purpose.
 In addition, this charge can be levied for a deliberate burning or explosion that damages land or vehicles.
 If the property is not your own, you can be charged with arson even if it is due to recklessness.

-In New Jersey, arson charges fall in two categories – ordinary arson and aggravated arson.
-The lesser offense of ordinary arson describes the crime of starting a fire or explosion on your own property or another person’s property while recklessly: placing another person in danger, placing a building or structure in danger, committing the crime to collect insurance from a property’s damage or destruction, or destroying or damaging a structure to get an exemption from a zoning law, planning law, regulation, etc., or placing a forest in danger of either destruction or damage.
+In New Jersey, arson charges fall into two categories – ordinary arson and aggravated arson.
+The lesser offense of ordinary arson describes the crime of starting a fire or explosion on your own property or another person’s property while recklessly: placing another person in danger, placing a building or structure in danger, or committing the crime to collect insurance from a property’s damage or destruction, or destroying or damaging a structure to get an exemption from a zoning law, planning law, regulation, etc., or placing a forest in danger of either destruction or damage.
 Significant damage is not necessary for a charge to be filed.
 “Ordinary” arson can be punished by as much as 5 years in prison.

 Aggravated arson is when a person knowingly or purposely sets a fire for one of the following reasons:

 The potential penalties/punishment for aggravated arson are a prison term of up to 10 years and, in some cases, substantially longer.
-Contact Adam M. Lustberg to get more information about which type of arson you are being charged with.
+Contact defense lawyer Adam M. Lustberg to get more information about which type of arson you are being charged with.

 When a fire is investigated there are many different facets that are evaluated.
-An experienced attorney will be able to go through the evidence and retain an expert to dispute that evidence.
+An experienced arson attorney will be able to go through the evidence and retain an expert to dispute that evidence.
 This can be essential to your defense and can lead to your acquittal or a reduction of your charge to a lesser offense.

 Attorney Adam M. Lustberg and his law office team of legal professionals have experience dealing with arson cases.
 He may be able to help you with your case, too.